tytydraco/yessleep/out/I_Used_To_Be_Able_to_Talk_to_My_Dead_Brother_He_Told_Me_Unforgettable_Things.md

 Jacob's official cause of death was starvation.
 He was still alive when they put him in there.

 I didn't ever see mom and dad after that.
-I went to live with my aunt.
+Police took me to live with my aunt.
 I never saw Jacob, either.
 I missed him.

 The last time I saw him, I was in the back of a police car, being taken to a foster home until they could find a relative who would take me in.